Permissionless-Software-Foundation/specifications/ps005-multisig-minting.md

   - Drypt the mnemonic
   - Mint new tokens and send them to the specified address.
   - Broadcast an OP_RETURN transaction to mark the nonce of the current round invalid.

+### Next steps:

+- Create a repository:
+  - A directory with a fork of the memo-push tool, for publishing messages with OP_RETURNs. - Use interactive prompt to collect the info.
+  - A copy of the public program.
+  - An app for generating the setup information.